menu

 PEEK ULTEM

-The post process of high performance thermoplastics is an interesting procedure.
-As with every complex FDM printed part, support is needed.
-When it comes to PAEK and PEI though, due to the stiffness of the final object, deducting the support can be challenging.
-As a result, a selection of tools is often used in order to finalise the production of a part.
 On the other hand, when it comes to SLS, the part is printed almost to perfection, without the need of extra tooling.
-However, producers do need to take into consideration the phenomenon of warping.
+However, producers do need to take into consideration warping.
 After the printing of an object is finished and the temperature in the chamber drops, the polymers tend to reduce in size.
 As a result, PAEK and PEI have been very popular when printing small objects, though the larger the part, the higher the warping effect.
-Although this can be controlled to an extent by optimising key printing parameters such as speed and temperature, it remains a challenge.
+Although this can be controlled to an extent by optimizing key printing parameters such as speed and temperature, it remains a challenge.

 As with many other 3D printing materials, the PAEK and PEI families are widely used in the medical field.
 PEEK is famously used for the shielding of magnetic resonance imaging (MRI) devices.
 It is also considered an advanced biomaterial used for medical implants and in reinforcement rods and spinal fusion devices.
 The fact that it can withstand boiling water and super heated steam make it perfect for objects that need to be sterilised in extremely high temperatures.